electronicsleep/AutoNagios/README.md

 # AutoNagios

+- Tools to make Nagios easier to manage and understand

+- Simple system for Nagios checks and configuration.

 - Notes on how to install graphing plugin NagiosGraph with Nagios.

 - How to install a example custom check.